stm32mpu-oem/STM32DDRFW-UTIL/README.md

 ```

 #### 2.3.2 Using STM32CubeMX
-The exact same operations can be executed using the graphical user interface provided by DDR Tool in STM32CubeMX (See *§3.2.5 DDR Test Suite* for more details)
+The exact same operations can be executed using the graphical user interface provided by DDR Tool in STM32CubeMX (See *§3.2.5 DDR Test Suite* for more details):

 - Within STM32CubeIDE:
-   - Launch the debug session as indicated in *§2.2.3 Launch project*
+   - Launch the debug session as indicated in *§2.2.4 Launch project*
 - Within STM32CubeMX DDR Test Suite:
    - uncheck “SYSRAM Loading” box
    - DDR interactive connection Select & Connect on the UART of utilities-DDR (by default ST-Link UART on ST boards)